-- (1) A person must not, in relation to the administration of this Act, give the chief executive information the person knows is false or misleading in a material particular. - Maximum penalty-100 penalty units. - (2) Subsection (1) does not apply to a person if the person, when giving information in a document- - (a) tells the chief executive, to the best of the person's ability, how the document is false or misleading; and - (b) if the person has, or can reasonably obtain, the correct information-gives the correct information.
+(1) A person must not, in relation to the administration of this Act, give the chief executive information the person knows is false or misleading in a material particular.

+- (2) Subsection (1) does not apply to a person if the person, when giving information in a document- - (a) tells the chief executive, to the best of the person's ability, how the document is false or misleading; and - (b) if the person has, or can reasonably obtain, the correct information-gives the correct information.